bitfocus/companion-satellite/README.md

 ### REST API

 The default rest port is 9999
-a GET request to `http://Satellite-IP:9999/api/ip` will return the current target ip a GET request to `http://Satellite-IP:9999/api/port` will return the current target ip
+a GET request to `http://Satellite-IP:9999/api/host` will return the current target ip in plain text a GET request to `http://Satellite-IP:9999/api/port` will return the current target port in plain text a GET request to `http://Satellite-IP:9999/api/config` will return the current target port and ip as json

-a POST request to `http://Satellite-IP:9999/api/ip` with a valid ip will connect the sattelite to that ip a POST request to `http://Satellite-IP:9999/api/port` with a valid port number will connect the sattelite to that port
+a POST request to `http://Satellite-IP:9999/api/host` with json body `{"host": "newhostip"}` or plain text will connect the sattelite to that ip a POST request to `http://Satellite-IP:9999/api/port` with  `{"port": "newport"}` or plain text will connect the sattelite to that port a POST request to `http://Satellite-IP:9999/api/config` with  `{"host": "newhostip", "port": "newport"}` will connect the sattelite to that ip adn port

 hostenames are not yet suporrted